 Häxan (1922) ****

 Writer/director Benjamin Christensen described his 1922 film Häxan as a “cultural history lecture in moving pictures."
 His silent film explores witchcraft in the Middle Ages and compares it to modern treatment (at the time) of mental illness, combining historical descriptions via intertitles with on-screen reenactments.
-In the process it created something the likes of which had never been seen before—a pseudo documentary/pseudo horror film—that serves all at once as a somber reminder of what superstition can cause people to do, a delightfully demonic romp, and a virtual handbook for goths everywhere.
+In the process, he created something the likes of which had never been seen before—a pseudo documentary/pseudo horror film—that serves all at once as a somber reminder of what superstition can cause people to do, a delightfully demonic romp, and a virtual handbook for goths everywhere.

 Per Wikipedia, "Christensen's meticulous recreation of medieval scenes and the lengthy production period (caused) the film (to be) the most expensive Scandinavian silent film ever made (at the time), costing nearly two million Swedish kronor."
 It shows—the set pieces, costumes and cinematography still impress almost 100 years on.

 Häxan is a tad long and dry and tends to drag here and there but there are always some deliciously dark and devilish visuals to pull you back in before too long and there is an undercurrent of humor throughout.
-It's as hilarious to think about how this film was controversial (and banned) in its day as it is sad to think about how women were treated during the time of the depicted European witch-hunts.
+It's as hilarious to think about how this film was controversial (and banned) in its day as it is sad to think about how women were treated during the time of the depicted European witch hunts.

 Comments